 Another of the top Washington state road trips is a visit to the southeastern part of the state.
 Stay in the city of Walla Walla and explore its surrounding wine country region.

-Do you have a favorite weekend trip from Seattle?
+Do you have a favorite road trip in Washington?